 Built in 1860-61, St Peter’s Church is a Grade II* listed building designed by noted Victorian architect GE Street.
 Details about the church can be accessed by clicking on the button below the photograph.

 St Peter’s Church has a war memorial dedicated to the fallen service personnel of the First World War.
 One of the names is Youens who was posthumously awarded the Victoria Cross.
-His story is told on the Slough at War page which can be accessed by clicking on the button below.
+His story is told on the Slough at War/World War One page which can be accessed by clicking on the Poppy symbol to the right.

 Chalvey Community Forum